VicciMahi/100-Days-Of-Code/log.md

 Day 5: January 7, 22

 **Today's progress**: Learnt how to add images to a website and links to external pages.

+Day 6: January 8, 22

+**Today's Progress**: Created a dead link, and nested the an Anchor element within a paragraph.